sinaa07/AgroVis/README.md

 **Frontend:** JavaScript
 **Database:** PostgreSQL

-## License
+## 📜 License
-This project is under development, and licensing details will be finalized upon completion.
+This project is licensed under the MIT License.